-If you’re homeless, sometimes the only way to eat a hot meal is to visit a charity meal provider even if you have SNAP also called EBT, food stamps or a food card
+If you’re experiencing homelessness, sometimes the only way to eat a hot meal is to visit a charity meal provider because SNAP benefits exclude hot meals

 By Alex Marisa

 Imagine you’re hungry.
 You have just enough money to purchase a box of macaroni and cheese from a grocery store but nowhere to cook it.
 For people enrolled in the Supplemental Nutrition Assistance Program (SNAP) while experiencing homelessness, this is a daily predicament.